 She lives and works in New York.

-Annie Godfrey Larmon is a regular contributor to the American magazine Artforum and is currently working on a book about the artists Beverly Pepper and Mary Reid Kelley as well as writing her first novel.
+Annie Godfrey Larmon is a regular contributor to the American magazine Artforum.
+She is now writing a book about artists Beverly Pepper and Mary Reid Kelley, as well as her first novel.

 She lives and works in London.

-Anna Colin co-directs the Open East School in Margate (England), a space dedicated to artistic development and the exchange of knowledge and savoir-faire between different communities – both artistic and local.
-She is also an associate curator at the Lafayette Foundation in Paris.
+Anna Colin is the co-director of the Open School East in Margate, England – a space dedicated to artistic development and the exchange of knowledge and savoir-faire between artistic and local communities.
+She is also an associate curator at Lafayette Anticipations –Galeries Lafayette Foundation in Paris.

-Peio Aguirre: art critic, curator (September-December 2016)
+Peio Aguirre: art critic, artist and writer (September-December 2016)

-Peio Aguirre regularly contributes to Frieze magazine.
-As an independent curator, he is in charge of the Spanish Pavilion at the Venice Biennale of 2019 with artists Itziar Okariz and Sergio Prego.
+Peio Aguirre regularly contributes to frieze magazine.
+As an independent curator, he was in charge of the Spanish Pavilion at the Venice Biennale 2019 with artists Itziar Okariz and Sergio Prego.

 Ahmet Öğüt: artist (fall 2016)

-Ahmet Öğüt is constantly seeking to create works that address complex social issues (immigration, demographic problems, the impact of economic activity on everyday life and workers’ re-appropriation of working tools) - with a sense of humour that highlights rather than masks the gravity of their subject.
+Ahmet Öğüt is constantly seeking to create works that address complex social issues (immigration, demographic problems, the impact of economic activity on everyday life and workers’ re-appropriation of working tools), with a sense of humour that highlights rather than masks the seriousness of their subject matters.